-North Korea fires missiles into sea, says South Korea, nuclear talks in doubt
+North Korea fires missiles into sea, fresh nuclear talks in doubt

 SEOUL (Reuters) - North Korea fired two short-range missiles early on Thursday from its eastern coast, South Korea’s military said, the first missile test since leader Kim Jong Un and U.S. President Donald Trump agreed to revive stalled denuclearization talks.

-The missiles launched from near Wonsan flew about 430 km (267 miles) and reached an altitude of 50 km (30 miles) before falling into the East Sea, an official at South Korea’s defense ministry told Reuters.
+The missiles launched from near the eastern coastal city of Wonsan flew about 430 km (267 miles) and reached an altitude of 50 km (30 miles) before falling into the East Sea, an official at South Korea’s defense ministry told Reuters.

-Japan’s Kyodo News said, citing an unnamed government source, that the missiles did not reach Japan’s exclusive economic zone and had no impact on Japan’s national security.
+Japan’s defense ministry said the missiles did not reach Japan’s exclusive economic zone and had no immediate impact on national security.

-The firing of ballistic missiles would cast new doubts on efforts to restart denuclearization talks after Trump and Kim met at the demilitarized zone (DMZ) at the end of June.
+The firing of ballistic missiles casts new doubts on efforts to restart denuclearization talks after Trump and Kim met at the demilitarized zone (DMZ) at the end of June.

 The White House, Pentagon and U.S. State Department did not immediately respond to requests for comment.

-A senior U.S. administration official said: “We are aware of reports of a short-range projectile launched from North Korea.
-We have no further comment.”
+A U.S. official, speaking on the condition of anonymity, said according to initial information at least one short-range projectile was fired from North Korea.
+The official added that further analysis is underway.

-Trump’s national security adviser John Bolton, who has taken a hardline toward North Korea, made no mention of the launches in a tweet on Thursday morning after a visit to South Korea, referring only to “productive meetings” with South Korean officials on regional security and building a stronger alliance.
+Trump’s national security adviser John Bolton, who has taken a hardline toward North Korea, made no mention of the launches in a tweet on Thursday after a visit to South Korea.
+He said he had “productive meetings” with Seoul officials on regional security and building a stronger alliance.

-The United States and North Korea vowed to soon hold new rounds of working-level talks, but Pyongyang has since sharply criticized upcoming joint military drills by U.S. and South Korean troops.
+After Trump and Kim met in the DMZ, the United States and North Korea vowed to soon hold a new round of working-level talks, but Pyongyang has since sharply criticized upcoming joint military drills by U.S. and South Korean troops.

+South Korea’s Yonhap news agency said on Thursday ambassador to the United States Cho Yoon-je told reporters that Washington has offered to discuss the time and location of such talks but there was no response from Pyongyang yet.

+U.S. Secretary of State Mike Pompeo and North Korea’s foreign minister were widely expected to meet on the sidelines of an ASEAN security forum in Bangkok next week, but diplomatic sources said nothing has been decided so far.

 North Korea’s Foreign Ministry said earlier this month that Washington’s pattern of “unilaterally reneging on its commitments” by holding military exercises with South Korea was leading Pyongyang to reconsider its own commitments to discontinue tests of nuclear weapons and intercontinental ballistic missiles.